Maximum weekly hours

 In determining whether additional hours are reasonable or unreasonable, the following must be taken into account:

-- any notice given by the employee of his or her intention to refuse to work the additional hours
+• any notice given by the employee of their intention to refuse to work the additional hours

 What averaging arrangements can apply to hours of work?